 In an OfficeTeam survey, more than half (51 percent) of senior managers interviewed said when evaluating job applicants, they consider a long period of consistent temporary work as comparable to full-time work.
 As valuable as your time as a temp may be, it can be confusing how to market this experience when finding a new job.

-Keep it simple
+1. Keep it simple

-List the temp agency as your employer on your resume, rather than citing every temporary assignment as a separate position.
+List the temp agency as your employer on your administrative resume, rather than citing every temporary assignment as a separate position.
 Include details about each assignment as bullet points in this section.
 This makes it easier for hiring managers to understand your background, and it’s accurate and honest.

-Focus on accomplishments
+2. Focus on your accomplishments

-Target your content
+3. Target your content

-If you worked in the same industry as a job opening, point it out in your cover letter and on your resume.
+If you worked in the same industry as a job opening, point it out in your administrative cover letter and on your resume.
 You’ll also want to focus on job responsibilities at temporary assignments that are most relevant to the job.
 Customized cover letters and resumes may take extra time, but they can make a real difference in helping you stand out.

-Showcase new skills
+4. Showcase new skills

 Make sure you’re promoting all of your latest skills and expertise on your resume and when interviewing.
 As a temporary professional, you may have gained new talents worth mentioning.
 If you completed any training programs through your temp agency, be sure to cite those, too.

-Point out your adaptability
+5. Point out your adaptability

 Doing temp work, you no doubt learned to adapt quickly to new work environments and hit the ground running.
 Employers really value candidates who can make an immediate impact, so be sure to mention these abilities when marketing yourself in your job search.